Language disorder in children refers to problems with either:

 Depression, anxiety, and other emotional or behavioral problems may complicate language disorders.

 Parents who are concerned that their child's speech or language is delayed should see their child's doctor.
 Ask about getting a referral to a speech and language therapist.

 Children who are diagnosed with this condition may need to be seen by a neurologist or children's developmental specialist to determine if the cause can be treated.

 Call your child's doctor if you see the following signs that your child does not understand language well:

 Also call if you notice these signs that your child does not use or express language well:

 Developmental aphasia; Developmental dysphasia; Delayed language; Specific developmental language disorder; SLI; Communication disorder - language disorder

 Simms MD, Schum RL.
-Language development and communication disorders, In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Language development and communication disorders.
+In: Kliegman RM, Stanton BF, St. Geme JW, III, et al, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap32.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 32.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.